Intro background

 Expanding Our Tree Canopy

-The City of Sunnyvale works hard to maintain and increase canopy, including approximately 70,000 street trees and another 5,800 trees on public properties.
+The City of Sunnyvale works hard to maintain and increase its canopy, including approximately 70,000 street trees and another 5,800 trees on public properties.
 Together, these represent only about 33% of the trees in Sunnyvale - the remainder are on private properties.

 A near-term target of increasing the canopy coverage to 20% would require 15,000 trees on residential properties and 14,000 trees on commercial properties.
 That may seem ambitious, but we can meet that target if only 12% of residents plant one more tree.